Gayan-98/FarmerSmart/README.md

    - **Functionality**:
      - Upload crop images via the app.
-     - The CNN model processes the images and identifies any diseases or pests present.
+     - The CNN model processes the images and identifies any diseases present.
      - A tailored solution, including treatment suggestions and preventive measures, is provided.
      - The solution is instantly displayed on the app.